 An important point to keep in mind when making a work claim is that you lawfully cannot loose your position for making a claim for compensation.

 The effects a personal injury can have can affect your personal life, working life, and even affect your psychological state of mind and emotions.
-All of which can be compensated for.

 General damages is the compensation you are entitled to claim for the pain and suffering the injury has caused you and the injury has affected your day-to-day lifestyle.